sagemath/trac_to_gh/Issue 2523.md

 # Issue 2523: bug in modular symbols for GammaH subgroup

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2523

 Original creator: was